-- GVA by 31 sectors (£m, workplace-based, 2013 prices for the EEFM 2017 forecasts).
-Note that ownership of dwellings (imputed rents as defined in the Blue Book) is now included within real estate sector. - Productivity by 31 sectors (per job, including both employee and selfemployed jobs)
+- GVA by 31 sectors (£m, workplace-based, 2016 prices for the EEFM 2019 forecasts).
+Note that ownership of dwellings (imputed rents as defined in the Blue Book) is included within the real estate sector. - Productivity by 31 sectors (per job, including both employee and selfemployed jobs)